This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Weakness or numbness

 Your child's healthcare provider will examine your child and ask about his or her injury.
-Your child may also need an x-ray.
+An x-ray may be used to check for a break or other damage.
+Treatment may include any of the following:

-- Open reduction surgery may be needed to put your child's bones back into the correct position.
-This may include the use of special wires, pins, plates or screws.
-These help keep the broken pieces lined up so your child's finger can heal correctly.
+- Open reduction surgery may be needed to put your child's bone back into the correct position.
+Wires, pins, plates, or screws may be used to keep the broken pieces lined up correctly.

 How can I help manage my child's symptoms?